DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 The District shall establish a sick leave bank that employees may join through contribution of local leave.

 Leave contributed to the bank shall be solely for the use of participating employees.
-An employee who is a member of the bank may request leave from the bank if the employee or a member of the employee's immediate family experiences a catastrophic illness or injury and the employee has exhausted all paid leave.
+An employee who is a member of the bank may request leave from the bank if the employee or a member of the employee's immediate family experiences a catastrophic illness or injury and the employee has exhausted all paid leave and any applicable compensatory time.

-The Superintendent or designee shall develop regulations for the operation of the sick leave bank that address the following:
+The Superintendent shall develop regulations for the operation of the sick leave bank that address the following:

 - Membership in the sick leave bank, including the number of days an employee must contribute to become a member;